 How can you NOT feel resentment toward a holiday meant to be about peace and love and giving when you, as a mom, are getting the exact opposite and the weight of all it falls directly on your shoulders?
 How can you truly experience the joy of watching your kids’ faces while they’re opening the gifts that you stood in a long-ass line for and carefully wrapped when you’re so busy picking up every scrap of discarded wrapping paper off of the floor and doing dishes for like the 1100th time?

 Take your peace, love, and giving season back, y’all.
-Because as the curator of Christmas for your entire family, you have all of the control right now — to teach your daughters (and sons) differently.
+Because as the curator of holiday magic for your entire family, you have all of the control right now — to teach your daughters (and sons) differently.

 Now get to work, bad bitch.
 You’ve got New Year’s resolutions to obsess over *insert eye roll here.